I know you are ready for your semester abroad but if your suitcase isn’t up to the challenge, you won’t be getting very far!

 Here’s a checklist (and a few tips) to make sure your luggage is up the challenge to survive a flight or two around the world:

 - Avoid Broken Wheels

 - Be Careful When It Comes To Pockets

-Side note: when it comes to your vacations, this is the kind of luggage we suggest.
+Side note: when it comes to your ILP vacations, this is the kind of luggage we suggest.

 Worried you might overpack?
 Check out this post about what not to pack so your suitcases aren’t stuffed too full.

-Oh, the headache of lost luggage.
-No one wants it to happen but if you are the “lucky” winner, make your life easier by having the right information.
 You know those luggage tags that you can strap onto your suitcase?
 Sometimes they come with a new suitcase or you can just get those free tags in front of the check-in area at an airport.
-Wherever you get them, use 'em.
+Wherever you get them, use them.